rveciana/BasemapTutorial/docs/plotting_data.rst

 `The barbs docs from the matplotlib documentation <http://matplotlib.org/api/pyplot_api.html#matplotlib.pyplot.barbs>`_ is much more detailed.

-* x and y give the positions of the grid data if the latlon argument is true, the valeus are supposed to be in geographical coordinates.
+* x and y give the positions of the grid data if the latlon argument is true, the values are supposed to be in geographical coordinates.
 If not, in the map coordinates
 * u and v are the left-right and up-down magnitudes of the wind in knots (the values to create the barbs are 5, 10, 15 and so on).
 	* Note that they are NOT in north-south ans west-east.
 If the input projection has non-cylindrical projections (those other than cyl, merc, cyl, gall and mill), the u and v should be rotated, using :ref:`rotate_vector` or :ref:`transform_vector` methods